Edmonton Oilers

-The Oilers began to struggle after coming up short in the 2006 Stanley Cup Final, missing the playoffs for the subsequent 10 seasons.
-The Oilers made 16 first-round selections in the NHL entry draft from 2007 to 2019: 11 within the first 10 picks overall, six within the first four picks, and four of the first overall selections.
-With those first overall picks, Edmonton selected Taylor Hall, Ryan Nugent-Hopkins, Nail Yakupov and Connor McDavid; of these, Nugent-Hopkins and McDavid remained with the team, helping them reach the Stanley Cup Final in 2024 and 2025, where they lost to the Florida Panthers on both occasions.
+The Oilers struggled after coming up short in the 2006 Stanley Cup Final, missing the playoffs for the subsequent 10 seasons.
+The team made 16 first-round selections in the NHL entry draft from 2007 to 2019: 11 within the first 10 picks overall, six within the first four picks, and four of the first overall selections.
+With those first overall picks, Edmonton selected Taylor Hall, Ryan Nugent-Hopkins, Nail Yakupov, and Connor McDavid; of these, Nugent-Hopkins and McDavid remained with the team, helping them reach the Stanley Cup Final in 2024 and 2025, where they lost to the Florida Panthers on both occasions.

 History

 WHA years (1972–1979)

 On November 1, 1971, the Edmonton Oilers became one of the 12 founding WHA franchises.
-The original owners were "Wild Bill" Hunter (1920–2002) and partner, Dr. Charles A. "Chuck" Allard (1919–1991) (father of Vancouver lawyer Peter Allard) who, a decade later, also brought the SCTV sketch comedy TV series to Edmonton.
+The original owners were "Wild Bill" Hunter and partner Dr. Charles A. "Chuck" Allard (father of Vancouver lawyer Peter Allard) who, a decade later, also brought the SCTV sketch comedy TV series to his independent TV station, CITV in Edmonton.
 Hunter also owned the Edmonton Oil Kings, a junior hockey franchise, and founded the Canadian Major Junior Hockey League (now known as the Western Hockey League (WHL)).
-Hunter's efforts to bring major professional hockey to Edmonton via an expansion NHL franchise had been rebuffed by the NHL, and Hunter looked to the upstart WHA instead.
+Hunter's efforts to bring major professional hockey to Edmonton via an expansion NHL franchise had been rebuffed by the NHL, so Hunter looked to the upstart WHA instead.
 It was announced in early 1972 that the team would be known as the "Edmonton Oil Kings", which referred to the previous Oil Kings teams in the 1950s and 1960s.
-However, this soon changed to where Hunter chose to name the team the "Oilers".
-Hunter also served as head coach during 1972–73, 1974–75 and 1975–76 seasons.
+However, this soon changed to the "Oilers".
+Hunter was head coach during 1972–73, 1974–75, and 1975–76 seasons.

 After the newly founded Calgary Broncos folded before the commencement of the inaugural WHA season, the Oilers were renamed the Alberta Oilers as it was planned to split their home games between Edmonton and Calgary.
 Possibly for financial reasons or to allow for a less complicated return of the WHA to Calgary, though, the team ultimately played all of its home games in the Edmonton Gardens and changed its name back to the Edmonton Oilers the following year.
 They won the first game in WHA history 7–4 over the Ottawa Nationals.